CyberBotX/TerrariaPixelArtHelper/README.md

 * Colorizing the map colors of wall tiles also comes from decompiling the Terraria executable.
 * The names and IDs of the walls also comes from decompiling the Terraria executable.
 * The functionality to determine which wall tile to pick based on position and random number also comes from decompiling the Terraria executable.
+* The program icon comes from Terraria directly.

 I claim no ownership of the above items, they are copyright to [Re-Logic](https://re-logic.com/).
 (Any places where the above are used has been documented within the source code.)

-Except where noted within the source code (mainly code that came from Stack Overflow and was not mine originally), the rest of the program is licensed as follows:
+Except where noted within the source code (mainly code that came from Stack Overflow or elsewhere and was not mine originally), the rest of the program is licensed as follows:

 ```
 The MIT License (MIT)

-Copyright (c) 2013-2017 Naram Qashat
+Copyright (c) 2013-2018 Naram Qashat

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal